ThePrimeagen/vim-fundamentals/course-website/lessons/terminology.md

 Help menu can be accessed by typing `:h<enter>`.
 There is _so much documentation_, that is pretty good, available.
 If you find yourself lost, RTFM (at least that is what they tell me).

+## Motion
+A command that moves the cursor (taken straight from the help docs, h motion).

+## Abbreviations
+Ctrl+a will be abbreviated <C-a>.
+This is also how its referenced in VimL, Vim's editor language.

+Enter will often be abbr as <Cr>

+Tab, Escape, and space will be <tab>, <escape>, <space>